aweijnitz/ornitho-de-monitor/README.md

 - Create a project in Google Cloud
 - Create IAM Service Account for API Access
 - Enable Functions, Cloud Run, PubSub, Cloud Scheduler, and a Storage Bucket
+- Deployment takes place using Google Cloud Build CI/CD hooked up to monitor the branch ```deploy``` on this repo.

 ## Local Development